-The TAPRegExt1 (Table Access Protocol registry extension) (Demleitner, Plante, Dowler, Rixon, & Taylor, 2011) provides a mechanism (the 'dataModel' element) to list one or more data models that are supported by a TAP service.
-The data model support uses the ivo standard identifier (above)2.
-One or more 'dataModel' elements may be included as child elements of the 'capability' element describing the TAP service (the 'capability' element) with standardID="ivo://ivoa.net/std/TAP").
+The TAPRegExt (Table Access Protocol registry extension) (Demleitner, Dowler, Plante, Rixon, & Taylor, 2012) provides a mechanism (the 'dataModel' element) to list one or more data models that are supported by a TAP service.
+The data model support uses the ivo standard identifier (above).
+One or more 'dataModel' elements may be included as child elements of the 'capability' element describing the TAP service which is the 'capability' element with the following attributes:

+standardID="ivo://ivoa.net/std/TAP"(or later version)